vivianweli/picoXR/README.md

 # picoVR
 **Group Members**: Vivian LI, Xintian FU\
 We have three exhibits in our science fair: chemistry, biology, physics.
+## General
+- We implemented virtual navigation by touch pad using gliding/flying metaphor
+- We implemented hand manipulation with ray casting at a close offfset
 ## Chemistry: a volcanic eruption
 - We demonstrate a reactive reaction between baking soda and vinegar in the form of a volcanic eruption.
 - We used 3D TextMeshPro to display the title, instruction, and label on the table.
 - Users click on the cup containing vinegar to trigger the pouring (particles flowing out simulation) and movement effect (cup is raised, tilted forward and back, and returned to the table).
 The level of vinegar is also visually decreased after pouring.
-- When the vinegar particles collide with the volcano, another particle system simulating volcanic eruption plays.
+- When the vinegar particles collide with the volcano, another particle system simulating volcanic eruption activates and plays.
 The baking soda (white powder) on the volcano disappears.
-- An audio of volcanic eruption plays thereafter.
+- A 3D audio of volcanic eruption plays thereafter.
-- When user clicks on the beige pillar to reset the exhibit, the audio and particle eruption stops, vinegar level is reset, adn baking soda reappears.
+- When user clicks on the beige pillar to reset the exhibit, the audio and particle eruption deactivies and stops, vinegar level is reset, and baking soda reappears.

 ## Biology: plant growth
 - We demonstrate the process of plant growth using the need for light and water.